AbdullahYousaf-13/flutter-basic/README.md

 - Put comma ( , ) after every value of every property and after scaffold aswell just in case we have more properties later on

-- Put semi-colonm at the end of the return function
+- Put semi-colonm at the end of the return statement

 - - -
 - - -